Japan–Taiwan relations: Recent initiatives, 2005–present

 Japan grants Taiwanese passport holders visa exemption for 90 days.
 This rule became effective on September 20, 2005, in line with a move aimed at attracting more tourists to Japan.
 Jiro Akama, Deputy Minister of Internal Affairs and Communication was the highest ranking cabinet official since 1972 to visit Taiwan on March 25 to celebrate the tourist event and promote Japanese regional revitalization, amid with the ban of Japanese agricultural exports to Taiwanese public.

 In the press conference on January 31, 2006, Deputy Press Secretary Tomohiko Taniguchi announced that, in a speech a year earlier, Minister of Foreign Affairs Tarō Asō had expressed concern regarding peace and stability across the Taiwan Strait on the basis of the 1972 Japan–PRC Joint Communiqué.
 The announcement reiterated the Japanese government's position "that we do not take a policy of two Chinas or one China and one Taiwan."

 In 2020 Japan received donations of equipment and supplies as part of Taiwan's medical diplomacy in response to the COVID-19 epidemic.
 More than 2 million face masks were delivered in mid April 2020.

-As the People's Republic of China banned Taiwan pineapples, the Japanese representative office in Taipei expressed support for Taiwanese pineapple consumption, and Taiwan pineapples became a hot commodity in Japan.
+As the People's Republic of China banned Taiwanese pineapples, the Japanese diplomatic missions in Taipei expressed support for Taiwanese pineapple consumption, and Taiwanese pineapples became a hot commodity in Japan.

 Japan has been drawing closer to Taiwan as a result of their concerns over Beijing's economic and military power.
 In 2021 Japan's annual military white paper explicitly mentioned Taiwan for the first time.

-In September 2021, Taiwan donated 10000 pulse oximeters and 1008 oxygen concentrators to Japan Japan Prime Minister Yoshihide Suga thanked Taiwan for the medical equipment, including a "Thank you Taiwan" written in Taiwan's traditional Chinese characters, and adding that Japan and Taiwan have cultivated their friendship by helping each other in times of natural disasters and pandemics.
+In September 2021, Taiwan donated 10000 pulse oximeters and 1008 oxygen concentrators to Japan.
+Japan Prime Minister Yoshihide Suga thanked Taiwan for the medical equipment, including a "Thank you Taiwan" written in traditional Chinese characters, and adding that Japan and Taiwan have cultivated their friendship by helping each other in times of natural disasters and pandemics.

 On July 12, 2022, Taiwanese Vice President Lai Ching-te attended the funeral of Shinzo Abe at Zōjō-ji temple.
-Lai was instructed by President Tsai Ing-wen to make a visit as "a special envoy".
+Lai was instructed by President Tsai Ing-wen to make a visit as a special envoy.

-Fishery demarcation, 1996–present
+Since 2022, the Japanese government has warned Japanese companies in Taiwan that in the event of a Chinese invasion of Taiwan, they must evacuate on their own and that the Japanese government will not assist them.

+The earth imaging cubesat ONGLAISAT was developed by the Taiwan Space Agency (TASA) in partnership with the University of Tokyo's Intelligent Space Systems Laboratory.
+It was launched in 2024.
+By summer 2025 it had accomplished its research goals.

+In February 2025, the Japanese government announced that people from Taiwan who marry Japanese nationals would be able to declare their place of origin as Taiwan, replacing the former policy which required them to declare their origin as China.
+Those already married will be able to update their official documents.
+The decision was welcomed by the Taiwanese government and condemned by the Chinese government, with the Japanese government responding by stating that it was an "internal decision".